akainezumi/russian-translit-layout/README.md

 As of now the base layouts supported are :
 - french AZERTY

-If you can't find your layout in the list, **feel free to create an issue with beginning with [Request]** and I will create a new one based on your layout as soon as possible.
+If you can't find your layout in the list, **feel free to create an issue beginning with [Request]** and I will create a new one based on your layout as soon as possible.

 ## Software used